How to read Cornell's financial aid summary

 Reading your financial aid summary

 Financial aid summaries are mailed to admitted students starting in mid-December.
-To make sure you get the best information possible, be sure to complete the FAFSA by Nov.
-28 so we have a complete picture of what need-based aid is available to you.
+To make sure you get the best information possible, be sure to complete the FAFSA anytime after October 1st so we have a complete picture of what need-based aid is available to you.
 Our FAFSA code is 001856.

-To view your financial aid summary online, or determine if we are missing information required to create your financial aid summary log in to your admitted student portal.
+To view your financial aid online, or determine if we are missing information required to create your financial aid log in to your admitted student portal.

 Your financial aid summary is based on the information we have in your application and your FAFSA.
 It will look like this:

 The information contained in your financial aid summary includes

 - Customized for you.
 If any of your application or FAFSA information changes we will send you a revised summary.